Panther-lair - Blue edges Gold 33-32

 But while some younger guys stepped up on Saturday, the story mostly everyone followed was the play of the quarterbacks.
 Phil Jurkovec went 5-of-7 for 51 yards and had two nice completions to Bub Means.
 Christian Veilleux threw the only touchdown pass of the game with a dump off to Derrick Davis in the first quarter.

+Pitt is set to replace all-ACC running back israel Abanikanda this season, and the running backs equated themselves well on Saturday.
+Rodney Hammond scored a 91-yard kickoff return, Daniel Carter had a five-yard touchdown run, and LSU transfer Derrick Davis hauled in the touchdown from Veilleux.

-The defense flexed its muscles in the second half against the second team offense.
+The defense flexed its muscles in the second half against the second and third team offenses.
 The Panthers received some strong play from some young defensive linemen.
 Sean FitzSimmons, a redshirt freshman from Central Valley, stood out and made a nice tackle for loss to open the third quarter and swatted a pass down in the first half.

 In addition to recovering a fumble, Scott made a nice play behind the line of scrimmage on a reverse where he chased down receiver Mylse Alston to the sideline.
-Samuel Okunlola also recorded a tackle for loss.
+Redshirt freshman end Samuel Okunlola also recorded a tackle for loss.

 O'Brien's partner back there in the secondary, Javon McIntyre, finished with six tackles and two tackles for loss.
-Nick Lapi, a sophomore walk-on, led the team with nine tackles on Saturday.
+Nick Lapi, a sophomore walk-on linebacker, led the team with nine tackles on Saturday.

-Pitt has now concluded its spring football session for the year and will now enter a lengthy offseason as the team gears up for fall training camp which is slated to begin in early August as they prepare for the 2023 season.
+Pitt has now concluded its spring football session for the year.
+The team will now enter a lengthy offseason over the summer as they gear up for fall training camp, which is slated to begin in early August as they prepare for the 2023 season.